-Involving residents in the decisions that affect their lives, using co-design and co-production methods in the issues facing residents, as well as the solutions.
-We will:
+Involving residents in the decisions that affect their lives, using co-design and co-production methods in the issues facing residents, as well as the solutions

-- explore an integrated approach to place based engagement, increasing the number and diversity of residents who contribute their ideas, building synergy with primary care networks, community forums and Your Place Your Voice to shape the Local Plan - develop the use of our Consultation Portal alongside direct engagement with communities when formal consultation is required, building on what is known from previous engagement - Participatory Budgeting is an example of where the portal can improve how local budgets are spent by ensuring communities influence decisions - this will improve decision-making and the impact for those affected - build on existing partnerships to maximise the opportunity for collaboration we will work with the Stronger Together Partnership to promote opportunities for engagement, recognising that dialogue with partners engenders trust and collaboration, placing citizens at the centre of opportunity for change
+- Explore an integrated approach to develop place based engagement, building synergy with primary care networks, community forums and area focused engagement such as Your Place your Voice to develop the Local Plan. - Develop our use of the Consultation Portal alongside inclusive dialogue with communities when formal consultation is required, building on what is known from previous conversations.
+This will improve decision making and the impact for those affected.
+Participatory Budgeting is an example of where the Portal can improve how local budgets are spent by services, ensuring communities influence decisions. - Build on existing partnerships to maximise the opportunity for collaboration.
+We will work with the Stronger Together Partnership to promote opportunities for engagement, recognising that dialogue with partners engenders trust and collaboration, placing the citizens at the centre of opportunity for change.

-- dialogue arising from Black Lives Matters, and a new BAME community forum facilitated by Thurrock CVS - environment and waste management projects with community forums and work to support Friends Of Parks groups who play a key role in creating safe spaces for recreation and connecting communities - joint conference held in October 2019 with Thurrock CVS to explore how we improve working together to build stronger communities - "A fantastic event showcasing Thurrock as a community and how we all have a part to play to ensure we continue to keep Thurrock great" - participant quote
+- Dialogue arising from Black Lives Matters and initiation of a new BAME community forum, facilitated by Thurrock CVS. - Work to support Friends of Parks groups who play a key role in creating safe spaces for recreation and connecting communities. - Joint conference held in October 2019 with Thurrock CVS to explore how we improve working together to build stronger communities: 'A fantastic event showcasing Thurrock as a community and how we all have a part to play to ensure we continue to keep Thurrock great' - participant quote.